 Palm consists of leather to provide good mixture of durability and softness.
 Very flexible gloves that gives you the feel you need for maximum bat control.
 Fabric designed to wick away moisture, keeping your hands dry.
-Available in 4 color designs and 4 sizes.

 Includes extra padding to absorb impact and reduce sting of mishits, especially in cold weather.
 Padding doesn't inhibit ability to move the hands easily, though.
 Good softness throughout glove.
 Able to pick among 6 different color combinations and 9 different sizes.

 Some longevity issues; may not last through the entire season.

 Uses a one-piece construction in the palm to yield a good feel on the bat for maximum control.
 Design used in construction of the gloves prevents bunching of the fabric, ensuring a comfortable fit.
 Offered in 2 dozen different color combinations, along with 8 size choices.